OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Benchmark and Evaluated Methods

-\parag{The U3HS~\cite{gasperini2023u3hs}} method belongs to a class of models that neither require auxiliary data nor external models for instance segmentation.
+The \textbf{U3HS}~\cite{gasperini2023u3hs} method belongs to a class of models that neither require auxiliary data nor external models for instance segmentation.
 The core of the method is the ability to learn class-agnostic instance embeddings that generalize beyond the training distribution.
 These embeddings in uncertain regions are clustered to get instance predictions.
 This allows clustering of anomalous regions occluded by other objects.
-While U3HS is capable of localizing anomaly instances without external data, it struggles in generating precise object masks, as measured by the AP metric that evaluates instances with at least $50\%$ IoU with the ground truth.

-\parag{Mask2Anomaly~\cite{rai2023mask2anomaly}} is a model that uses auxilary data, but does not use an external model for instance segmentation.
+\textbf{Mask2Anomaly}~\cite{rai2023mask2anomaly} is a model that uses auxilary data, but does not use an external model for instance segmentation.
 Common to other methods in the community~\cite{grcic2022densehybrid,tian2022pebal}, the model uses auxiliary data from COCO~\cite{lin2014microsoft} for guiding the anomaly scores that are grouped using connected components to form instance proposals.
 To reduce the number of false positives, Mask2Anomaly introduces a post-processing strategy.
 It computes the intersection with predicted in-distribution masks and uses class entropy to determine true instance proposals.
-The approach benefits from a powerful backbone and is effective in segmenting individual anomalous objects, however, it merges closely located anomalies (see Figure \ref{fig:qualitative}).

-\parag{UGainS~\cite{nekrasov2023ugains}} is a method that uses both auxiliary data and an external generalist segmentation model, namely the segment anything model (SAM)~\cite{kirillov2023sam}.
+\textbf{UGainS}~\cite{nekrasov2023ugains} is a method that uses both auxiliary data and an external generalist segmentation model, namely the segment anything model (SAM)~\cite{kirillov2023sam}.
 The method uses the anomaly segmentation method RbA~\cite{nayal2023rba} based on Mask2Former~\cite{cheng2022mask2former}, fine-tuned using data from COCO, to generate uncertainty regions.
 UGainS uses farthest point sampling to sample a number of points from these regions as prompts for SAM~\cite{kirillov2023sam}.
-While the method produces accurate segmentation masks, it relies on two models to get predictions.
-A limited number of prompts leads to missed detections in smaller regions and increases the number of false positives in other areas.
-However, it demonstrates strong performance and produces well-separated instance masks.